dailystory/Mater/README.md

 For example, you can set the &lt;title&gt; of you page by including {title:"My Title"}.

+### Table of Contents
+The Table of Contents, shown to the left of the documentation, is editing in the \articles\TOC.md file.

+### Site Logo, Navigation and Back Button
+The logo used for your documentation site along with all of the top-level navigation is configured in the \articles\settings.json file.

+### Suggest Edits Link
+The suggest edits link, shown to the right of all documentation pages, is built dynamically.
+You'll need to set the base reference to your GitHub docs in settings.json.
+Mater will do the rest.

 ## Customizing Mater's UI
 Mater is built using the [Bootstrap framework](http://getbootstrap.com/), but you can easily add your own CSS, favicon, Google tags and more to Mater.